markvnr/MPI-RainbowTables-Experiment-Data/README.md

 # MPI-RainbowTables-Experiment-Data

-This repository contains experimental data supporting the study titled **"Parallelization of Rainbow Tables Generation Using Message Passing Interface: A Study on NTLMv2, MD5, SHA-256 and SHA-512 Cryptographic Hash Functions"**, to be published soon.
+This repository contains experimental data supporting the study titled **"Parallelization of Rainbow Tables Generation Using Message Passing Interface: A Study on NTLMv2, MD5, SHA-256 and SHA-512 Cryptographic Hash Functions"**, and published in MDPI Applied Sciences.

 ## Overview